spectral-compute/scale-docs/docs/manual/troubleshooting.md

 So long as an equivalent function is available in a ROCm library, the wrapper code is trivial.

+## General problems and API call returns an error code

+Particularly useful for diagnosing general errors and problems is to set the environment variable `SCALE_EXCEPTIONS=1`.
+This causes API calls to throw an exception which is usually printed to `stderr` if not caught.
+The exception often contains more information about what went wrong.

 ## wave64 issues

 Some AMD GPUs have a warp size of 64, not 32.
 All current NVIDIA GPU have a